hfboyce/tableau_course/_sources/lessons/tableau1.md

 <p style="font-size:30px; color:#3A88FE">Show Me Window</p>

 This is going to be a really useful window when you first start using Tableau.
-If you have already selected columns in the any of the shelves or cards, Tableau will give you the option of several types of graphs that could be appropriate for the columns selected.
+If you have already selected columns in any of the shelves or cards, Tableau will give you the option of several types of graphs that could be appropriate for the columns selected.
 It will also highlight the graph type that best matches the data.

 <p style="font-size:30px; color:#00FDFF">Data or Analytics Pane</p>

-This is going to be be a busy pane for you.
+This is going to be a busy pane for you.
 Here is where all your data columns are displayed.
 Your columns are split into 2 different types (with the possibility of more) and 2 different colours.
 What do they mean though?!

-## Data Pane
+### Data Pane

-### Dimensions vs Measures
+#### Dimensions vs Measures

-There is a faint line that splits the columns from the data source in 2 categories.
+There is a faint line that splits the columns from the data source into 2 categories.
 - **Dimensions** and,
 - **Measures**